HomeArticlesHow ToCreate a sitemap.xml

 The Sitemaps protocol was jointly developed by Google, Yahoo, and Microsoft in 2006 and is now maintained at sitemaps.org.
 It defines an XML format that any web crawler can consume to discover URLs and metadata about pages on a domain.

-A sitemap is most valuable when you have pages that are poorly linked internally, a new site that search engines have not yet crawled thoroughly, or more than a few hundred pages that need consistent indexing.
+A sitemap earns its keep most when you have pages that are poorly linked internally, a new site that search engines haven't crawled thoroughly yet, or more than a few hundred pages that need consistent indexing.
 Use the Sitemap Generator to create a sitemap automatically, and the Sitemap Validator to check an existing one.

 What You Need